 To create a Solo validator, you must submit your

-withdrawal credentials are something that you must generate on your own before creating a validator.
-You can use our guide on how to do that below.
+withdrawal credentialsare something that you must generate on your own before creating a validator, or use Ledger Nano X that will create and store the withdrawal key for you.
+Use our guide on how to do that below.

 Once you submit the

-withdrawal credentials and confirm the deposit transaction, the operator running in a cluster will provision validator keys, start a validator node, and submit the deposit data through the Solos smart contract.
-There is no way for StakeWise to replace the withdrawal credentials you have submitted with something different as the validator registration transaction will be then rejected.
+withdrawal credentialsand confirm the deposit transaction, the operator running in a cluster will provision validator keys, start a validator node, and submit the deposit data through the Solos smart contract.
+There is no way for StakeWise to replace the withdrawal credentials you have submitted with something different as the validator registration transaction would then be rejected.
 You can examine the Solos and Validator Registration contracts yourself to confirm this before making a deposit.

 Once the Validator Registration contract (VRC) receives the deposit data, it registers a new validator in the Beacon Chain.
 Following an obligatory activation stage, this validator starts participating in the consensus mechanism and earns staking rewards for you.